Local contact homology and applications: Isolating neighborhoods of isolated orbits

 \subsection{Special stable Hamiltonian structures}

-\begin{defn} We call $\H = (\xi,X,\omega)$ special near $\gamma$ if there exists a small closed smooth tubular neighborhood $K$ of $\gamma$ as above such that one of the following (mutually excluding) conditions holds: \begin{itemize} \item[i)] $\H$ is induced by some contact form, i.e., $\xi = \ker \alpha$, $X = X_\alpha$ and $\omega = Cd\alpha$ where $\alpha$ is a contact form defined near $K$ and $C>0$ is a constant. \item[ii)] The 1-form $\lambda$ given by~\eqref{1form} is closed on $K$. \end{itemize} If some $K$ is given for which i) or ii) applies then we say $\H$ is special for $\gamma$ and $K$. \end{defn}
+\begin{defn} We call $\H = (\xi,X,\omega)$ special near $\gamma$ if there exists a small closed smooth tubular neighborhood $K$ of $\gamma$ such that one of the following mutually excluding conditions holds: \begin{itemize} \item[i)] $\H$ is induced by some contact form, {\it i.e.}, $\xi = \ker \alpha$, $X = X_\alpha$ and $\omega = Cd\alpha$ where $\alpha$ is a contact form defined near $K$ and $C>0$ is a constant. \item[ii)] The 1-form $\lambda$ given as in~\eqref{1form} is closed on $K$. \end{itemize} If some $K$ is given for which i) or ii) applies then we say $\H$ is special for $\gamma$ and $K$. \end{defn}